 Yep, I forgot to take off the film cover.
 But funny that I still remember exactly the image I *wanted* to make.
 To me it is still there,...Read More

 Hey.
 The day before yesterday I had the honor of being one of the speakers at a TEDx conference in my hometown.
 It was my first time attending TEDx in the flesh, and also my first time up on stage, getting a slot of 18 minutes with nothing else besides an automatic slide show of my images behind me and full house in front of me.
 Yep, I was nervous.
 The speakers that hit the stage before me (and after me) inspired me a lot, presented many many great ideas, ways of thinking different or looking at the world in a different way.
 Indeed, a truly inspiring event.
 Of course I ended up talking about a million other things than what I had planned for, and could not cover all I wanted to say.
 A tiny part of me feels I missed a chance there, but the biggest part of me is happy that it went well, that I could hold a creative audience's attention, and that the one point I did manage to make, seemed to come across.

-I guess the video of this talk will be online soon, and then I'll add it here for you to see....
-Here is the link to the talk: http://www.youtube.com/watch?v=-y4GCM60Vak and, as a comparison, I thought it might be interesting to share the original intended talk I wrote and practised but was not able to fully "transmit" to the audience, so to speak.
+For comparison, I thought it might be interesting to share my original intended talk I wrote and practised but was not able to fully "transmit" to the audience.
+To put it mildly.